karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``Microsoft.Extensions.Hosting.Systemd``
     - ``Microsoft.Extensions.Hosting.WindowsServices``
     - ``Dockerfile``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created for you for you.
+  - It includes an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file that deploys the service into an Azure App Service.

-  >If you want to take a look at the worker source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)
+  >If you want to take a look at the worker source code, click [HERE](https://github.com/karlospn/MyTechRamblings.Templates/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)

 - **NET Core 3.1 Azure Function that gets triggered by a timer**
   - This one is not an entire solution, instead it is just a single project.